 Baroque was a magnificent period of art and architecture during the sixteenth century following the Renaissance era that originated in Italy but soon expanded its wings all over Europe and Colonial America.
-Structures belonging to this style of design are characterised by extreme splendour, dynamic spatial layout, elemental richness and mystical dramatisation to create an emotional and sensory appeal.
-Additionally, there are a few lesser-known features of this opulent period in history encompassing design typology, construction techniques, allegory and trivia.
+Structures belonging to this style of design are characterized by extreme splendor, dynamic spatial layout, elemental richness, and mystical dramatization to create an emotional and sensory appeal.
+Additionally, there are a few lesser-known features of this opulent period in history encompassing design typology, construction techniques, allegory, and trivia.

-Baroque structures enticed the world with a harmony of triple art medium: architecture, painting and sculpture.
-This unison created a theatrical display with intense dramatisation of spaces absolutely immersing the onlookers in the desired propaganda.
-Dramatic subjects with hyperextended movements were depicted in paintings, frescos on ceilings and altars as seen in the Church of St. Ignatius in Rome.
+Baroque structures enticed the world with a harmony of triple art mediums: architecture, painting, and sculpture.
+This unison created a theatrical display with an intense dramatization of spaces absolutely immersing the onlookers in the desired propaganda.
+Dramatic subjects with hyperextended movements were depicted in paintings, frescos on ceilings, and altars as seen in the Church of St. Ignatius in Rome.

-During Baroque Architecture, construction was no longer viewed as an assembly of individual entities but rather architectural elements such as columns, decorative flourishes, apses, domes were conceptualised together as a single sculpture.
-For instance, while Renaissance viewed facades as a series of rectangles corresponding to levels of a building, Baroque visualised facade simply as part of the building facing outwards, treating it as an extension of the same mass.
+During Baroque Architecture, construction was no longer viewed as an assembly of individual entities but rather architectural elements such as columns, decorative flourishes, apses, domes were conceptualized together as a single sculpture.
+For instance, while Renaissance viewed facades as a series of rectangles corresponding to levels of a building, Baroque visualized facades simply as part of the building facing outwards, treating it as an extension of the same mass.